 Because of this we should place the majority of our optimization resources into appealing to Google and because they are the leader, the other engines tend to use them as a guide when improving the relevancy of their own search results.
 That means that when you optimize your content for Google you are generally optimizing it for everyone.

 So how do I optimize my site?

-Below we will take a quick look at four basic search engine optimization components:
+Below we will take a quick look at three basic search engine optimization components: